Ultimate Girl’s Guide to Spain Travel!

 Women & Safety in Spain

 The numbers for violent crime in Spain are very low ~ among the lowest in Europe.
-As of 2017, Spain sits at #30 out of 163 countries, in terms of safety (Iceland is the safest at #1, Syria is the least safe at #163 ~ & the U.S. is less safe than most of Europe, at #121).
-What is more likely to occur in Spain, is petty theft: pickpockets in major cities (like Barcelona) are very good at what they do, thriving in crowded, touristy areas.
-While sitting with friends at an outdoor restaurant on a busy street in Barcelona, my purse was stolen from under the table ~ without any of us seeing a thing!
-We figured it must’ve been a kid thief, who was extremely skilled!
+As of 2017, Spain sits at #30 out of 163 countries, in terms of safety (Iceland is the safest at #1, Syria is the least safe at #163 ~ the U.S. is more dangerous than most of Europe, at #121).
+What is more likely to occur in Spain though, is petty theft: pickpockets in major cities (like Barcelona) are very good at what they do.
+They thrive in crowded, touristy areas.
+While sitting with friends at an outdoor restaurant in Barcelona, my purse was stolen from under the table ~ without any of us seeing a thing!
+We figured it must’ve been a child thief, who was extremely skilled!

 To stay relaxed & carefree in Spain, follow these simple tips….
 (Photo shot in Ibiza, at Playa Cala Xarraca).